Do employees love perks - doesn't everyone, honestly? But the world of employee perks and benefits has expanded rapidly in the last decade.

 But how can you figure out what kind of perks your business can afford to offer your employees?
 It would be best if you found a way to calculate those perks' cost and see what's reasonable for your company to do.
 Plus, it would be best to calculate the cost of not offering those perks as well, in the form of poorer recruitment and retention prospects.
 Sounds a little intimidating?

 It doesn't need to be.
 We've got your complete guide to calculating employee perks right here for you.

 Employee perks are extras that you offer to your employees.
 That could be pretty standard benefits like health insurance, life insurance, and retirement savings plans.
 Or it could be fun additions like free Friday lunches, gym membership discounts, and company cars.

 The world of employee perks has grown pretty vast since Silicon Valley startups began offering an extensive range of perks to their employees (check out the long list of Google perks to get an idea), and workers in other industries liked what they saw and asked for the same.
 Now, expectations for perks have grown as companies try to outdo each other.

 The marketplace for talent has only grown more competitive over the last decade, especially for highly talented workers.
 Employees may have many choices for companies to join, and it can be difficult for employers to stand out from the rest of the crowd.
 Offering generous or highly valued perks is one way to give your company an edge in recruiting and retaining top talent.

 And even though those perks come at a cost, more and more organizations are discovering that those costs are worth it because they help them hold onto their top performers, according to SHRM.

-You’ll notice a common trend with most of these perks - they help employees balance their time working with their personal lives.
-As most of your employees are likely juggling a lot of commitments on their plates in addition to their work, they like options that help them find balance in all areas of their lives.
+You'll notice a common trend with most of these perks - they help employees balance their time working with their personal lives.
+As most of your employees are likely juggling many commitments on their plates in addition to their work, they like options that help them find balance in all areas of their lives.